Character page for Asuka Quest.

-- Eyepatch of Power: Gets one after an eye is corrupted.
+- Eyepatch of Power: Gets one after one of her eyes is corrupted.

-- Fiery Redhead: Not as much as the original Asuka, but she does have a bit of a temper.
+- Fiery Redhead: Not as much as the original Asuka, but she's still a redhead with a bit of a temper.

 - Gamer Girl: She's the one who introduced Shinji and Rei to video games.

-- Gender Bender: Their gender prior to being Asuka is unknown, but implied to be male.
+- Gender Bender: Their gender prior to being Asuka is unknown, but is implied to be male.